hpfem/hermes/doc/src/hermes2d/tutorial-1/system.rst

 **Git reference:** Tutorial example `08-system <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/08-system>`_.

-So far we have just solved single linear PDE problems with a weak formulation of the form $a(u,v) = l(v)$, where $u, v$ were continuous approximations in the
+So far we have just solved single linear PDE problems with a weak formulation of the form $a(u,v) = l(v)$, where $u$ was a continuous approximation in the
 $H^1$ space.
-One can also solve equations whose solutions lie in the spaces
+Hermes can also solve equations whose solutions lie in the spaces
 $Hcurl$, $Hdiv$ or $L^2$, and one can combine these spaces for PDE systems.

 General scheme
 ~~~~~~~~~~~~~~

-Here we show how to handle systems of linear PDE whose weak formulation
+First let us understand how Hermes handles systems of linear PDE whose weak formulation
 is written as

 .. math::